 Zachary Levi (Shazam), Asher Angel (Billy Batson), Mark Strong (Dr Thaddeus Sivana), Jack Dylan Grazer (Freddy Freeman), Djimon Hounsou (Wizard), Faithe Herman (Darla Dudley), Grace Fulton (Mary Bromfield), Marta Milans (Rosa Vasquez), Cooper Andrews (Victor Vasquez), Jovan Armand (Pedro Pena), John Glover (Mr Sivana), Ian Chen (Eugene Choi), Adam Brody (Super Hero Freddy), Meagan Good (Super Hero Darla), Michelle Borth (Super Hero Mary), D.J.
 Cotrona (Super Hero Pedro), Ross Butler (Super Hero Eugene), Ethan Pugiotto (Thaddeus Sivana 1974), Caroline Palmer (Billy’s Mom), Cliff Saunders (School Security Guard)

 Shazam is a DC Comics superhero with an interestingly contorted background.
 Shazam started out being called Captain Marvel – not to be confused with the Marvel Comics character(s) (more on that in a moment).
 The original Captain Marvel first appeared in Whiz Comics #2 in 1940 published by Fawcett Comics, only two years after Superman became the first comic-book superhero.
 As introduced in the comics, twelve year-old Billy Batson, a junior radio reporter, falls asleep in a subway car and is transported to meet an ancient wizard who bequeaths to Billy the ability to say the word ‘Shazam’ whereupon he is turned into the adult superhero Captain Marvel.
-(The letters of the word Shazam stand for mythological characters of Solomon, Hercules, Atlas, Zeus, Achilles and Mercury whose powers Captain Marvel inherited).
+(The letters of the word Shazam stand for mythological characters of Solomon, Hercules, Atlas, Zeus, Achilles and Mercury and Captain Marvel/Shazam’s powers are an amalgamation of these).
 Captain Marvel gained enormous popularity and even outsold Superman comics.
 A whole family of supporting superheroes were introduced with Captain Marvel Jr (Freddy Freeman), Mary Marvel (Billy’s twin sister Mary) and three Lieutenant Marvels.

-The Shazam! film has been planned at New Line Cinema since at least the 1990s.
+The Shazam! film had been planned at New Line Cinema since at least the 1990s.
 In the early 2000s, it was set to go ahead from Peter Segal, director of comedies like Anger Management (2003), 50 First Dates (2004) and Get Smart (2008) and with a script by Tim Burton writer John August.
-Dwayne Johnson was signed on to play the super-villain Black Adam and was at one point attempting to launch a standalone Black Adam film.
+Dwayne Johnson was signed on to play the super-villain Black Adam and later went on to star in the standalone film Black Adam (2022).
 (Johnson also serves as an executive producer on the film here).
 This version suffered from too many hands who at one point wanted to darken the film to make it more like The Dark Knight (2008) and then cancelled it after the release of Man of Steel (2013).
 The finished film had the ignominy of being released exactly a month after Marvel came out with their Captain Marvel (2019) film, which far outstripped Shazam! at the box-office.

 The finished film comes from Swedish director David F. Sandberg.
 Sandberg gained attention with his three-minute short Lights Out (2013) whereupon he was brought to the US by James Wan to expand it as a feature-film with Lights Out (2016).
 Sandberg subsequently went on to direct the also Wan-produced Annabelle Creation (2017).
 In his third film here, Sandberg leaves the Wan stables – although Shazam! does also have references and asides to the previous Wan-directed DCEU film Aquaman (2018).

 The last third of the film is less interestingly the standard stuff of the superhero film.
-Mark Strong is cast as Dr Sivana, probably the chief supervillain of the Shazam comic-books.
+Mark Strong is cast as Dr Sivana.
 In the original Fawcett comics, Dr Sivana was a hunched mad scientist with coke bottle glasses.
 The incarnation gets here is the modern retconned version where he has one eye that allows him to see magic and becomes obsessed with entering the Rock of Eternity.
-It is no more than a standard black hat supervillain role, although is role that Strong steps into with a great set of poses.
+It is no more than a standard black hat supervillain role, although is a part that Strong steps into with a great set of poses.
 (The mid-credits coda shows Strong in a jail cell talking to the worm that becomes the other big Captain Marvel supervillain of Mr Mind).

 Of all the DCEU films, Shazam! is probably the one that pays the most adherence to comic-book canon.
 The film is written into the continuity of The New 52 reboot that DC conducted in 2011 and keeps aspects like Billy as an orphan living with the Vasquez foster home in Philadelphia, even the scene where he is transported to the Rock of Eternity via a subway car.
 The other addition is of Billy’s family of foster siblings (updated versions of the Marvel Family from the original 1940s comic-books) who all become superheroes during the climactic scenes.